 - Use parmesan cheese instead of feta, if preferred.

-- Add in extra vegetables such as sliced mushrooms, zucchini, or broccoli.
+- Add in extra vegetables such as sliced mushrooms, zucchini, or broccoli, you may also love these sheet pan roasted vegetables.

 Ways to Serve Sheet Pan Greek Chicken